MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Reconciliation.md

 - Purchases as per the books of account of buyer shall be matched with the supplier-uploaded information in GSTR-2A,  every month before uploading GSTR-2 by the buyer.

-## To set up GST Component Mapping Recon.
+## To set up GST component mapping recon.

 - Mapping GST Reconciliation fields with GST Components in GST Reconciliation Mapping is a pre-requisite for GST Reconciliation.
 Unless it is done, reconciliation can't happen in the system.